 Based on the requirements under the SEBI (Prohibition of Insider Trading) Regulations2015 as amended from time to time the Code of Conduct for prevention of insider tradingis in force in your Company.
-The Board of Directors of the Company has adopted the Code ofPractises and Procedures for Fair Disclosure of Unpublished Price Sensitive Information incompliance with Chapter IV of the said Regulations and the same has been uploaded on the Company website.
+The Board of Directors of the Company has adopted the Code ofPractises and Procedures for Fair Disclosure of Unpublished Price Sensitive Informationthe policy for determination of legitimate purposes and policy for enquiry in case of theleak of unpublished price sensitive information in compliance with the said regulationsand the same have been uploaded on the Company website.

 Material Changes and Commitments

 No material changes and commitments that would affect the financial position of theCompany have occurred between the end of the financial year to which the attachedfinancial statements relate and the date of this report.
-Further as per the disclosurerequired under Section 134 of the Companies Act 2013 read with Rule 8(5) of Companies(Accounts) Rules 2014 no significant and material orders have been passed by theregulators or courts or tribunals impacting the going concern status and the Company'soperations in future.
+Further as per the disclosurerequired under Section 134 of the Companies Act 2013 read with Rule 8(5) of the Companies(Accounts) Rules 2014 no significant and material orders have been passed by theregulators or courts or tribunals impacting the going concern status and the Company'soperations in future.

-Conservation of energy Technology Absorption and Foreign exchange earnings andexpenditure
+Conservation of Energy Technology Absorption and Foreign Exchange Earnings andExpenditure

 Directors and Key Managerial Personnel

-Proposals for the above appointment forms a part of the Agenda for theforthcoming Annual General Meeting and the resolution is recommended for your approval.The profile ofMr.
-Simon Richard Hastilow is presented in the Notice of the 26th AnnualGeneral Meeting as required under the Companies Act 2013 and the Listing Regulations.
+Proposals for the above appointments/re-appointment forms a part of the Agenda for theforthcoming Annual General Meeting and the resolutions are recommended for your approval.The profiles of Mr. Platt Ms. Cheong and Mr. Duggal are presented in the Notice of the30th Annual General Meeting as required under the Companies Act 2013 secretarialstandards issued by the Institute of Company Secretaries of India on general meetings andthe Listing Regulations.

 Independent Directors' Declaration